 Pros

-- Brand awareness: imparts instant customer confidence and saves on marketing expenses as compared to opening an independent food venture.
-The increasing popularity of the brand and its positive image precondition the formation of natural customer attraction and customer loyalty formation.
+- Brand awareness: instils instant customer confidence and reduces marketing expenses compared to opening an independent food venture.
+The brand’s increasing popularity and positive image lay the groundwork for natural customer attraction and loyalty.

 - System-wide training and support: systems reduce learning curves on operations and offer continuous support in troubleshooting, quality assurance and business expansion.
-This minimizes the common risks associated with start ups and increases the chances of success to a greater extent.
+This minimises the common risks associated with start-ups and increases the chances of success.

-- Established business concept: has established outlets in various cities and thus proves viable and profitable.
+- Established business concept: has outlets in various cities, proving it is viable and profitable.
 The uniform processes, tried and tested recipes and systems give assurance of returns on investment and sustainable development.

-- Various sources of revenue: by dine-in, takeaway, and delivery options maximize the sources of income and the least reliance on the clientele.
-Such diversification increases the growth and financial stability opportunities.
+- Various sources of revenue: by dine-in, takeaway, and delivery options maximise the sources of income and minimise reliance on the clientele.
+Such diversification increases opportunities for growth and financial stability.

-- Affordable investment levels: ensure that the franchise is open to middle-income businessmen who want to make good business investments.
+- Affordable investment levels: ensure the franchise is open to middle-income businessmen looking to make sound business investments.
 The Franchise Cost structure of Samosa Singh Franchise is competitive among the existing food franchises that have the same market potential.

 - Increased demand in the market: due to the organized snack retail and branded foods availability, which guarantees the sustainability of the customer base and the potential to grow.
 The period is just right in the face of shifting consumer trends and urbanization patterns in Indian markets.